Suzanne Haik Terrell

-Suzanne Haik Terrell (born July 8, 1954) was the first Republican woman elected to statewide office in Louisiana.
+Suzanne Haik Terrell (born July 8, 1954) is an American politician who was the first Republican woman elected to statewide office in Louisiana.
 A practicing attorney, Terrell was the state's final commissioner of elections, a position which she held from 2000 to 2004.
 In 2002, she was the Republican nominee for United States Senate, losing a hotly contested and closely watched race against incumbent Senator Mary Landrieu.
 In 2005, U.S. President George W. Bush appointed Terrell to a position as Deputy Assistant Secretary in the United States Department of Commerce's Economic Development Administration.
 Terrell is currently a partner with the New Orleans law firm of Hangartner, Rydberg, and Terrell.

 Political career

 As elections commissioner, Terrell streamlined department operations and advocated the merging of her office with the secretary of state, who already oversaw some elections operations.
 While in office Terrell's department won national recognition for its voting and registration systems.
 She was successful in abolishing her office as her term ended in 2004.
 No other Louisiana politician has abolished their current, occupied office.